 The Little Book

 There was an end-time Elijah who restored all things.
 But this is referring to something that would happen after he finished that job and died.
-God didn’t want Herbert Armstrong to understand about the little book and the Laodicean era when he was alive.
+God didn’t want Herbert Armstrong to understand about the little book—though he did come to recognize that the Church was entering the Laodicean era in his final days.
 It’s like there was a great curtain hanging over the Laodicean era until he died.
 God revealed it to John a long time ago, but He didn’t have it written until this end time.
 It revealed that there was another work to come after Mr. Armstrong.
 I believe it probably clarified things in John’s mind, so he could see the whole vision.
 But for the rest of us, God didn’t want it revealed until the end-time Elijah passed from the scene.

 Remember the example of Abraham and Isaac.
 Abraham had the knife drawn back, ready to obediently stab his son, and God said, No, stop.
 Now I KNOW you’ll obey me.
 God has chosen not to know what we’re going to do in our spiritual lives.